OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-06-Injection-Handling-Failures.md

 | --- | --- | --- | --- |
 | 2 | 2 | 2 | 2 |

-When user’s input data into a system, that data can be interpreted as “code to run” rather than “data to be stored or processed”.

 ## The Gist

 No-code/low-code applications ingest user-provided data in multiple ways, including direct input or retrieving user-provided content from various services.
 Such data can contain malicious payloads that may introduce risk to the application.

+## Business User Description

+When user’s input data into a system, that data can be interpreted as “code to run” rather than “data to be stored or processed”.

 ## Description